gregorulm/diablo/readme.txt

 2) Exit that game and, without quitting Diablo, start (or load) a single player game
-3) As a consequence, for the duration of the current session, the single player game will be played according to the characteristics of a multiplayer game
+3) As a consequence, for the duration of the current session, the single player game will be set to the characteristics of a multiplayer game of the chosen difficulty

 The default single player mode is quite manageable with a straight play-through.
 At the end, you will have a character who is at around level 26.
 It should have